surryyansh/F1-anomaly-engine/README.md

 *(If you are on Windows and `python` opens the Windows Store, use `py backend/producer.py` instead).*

-Watch the dashboard light up! 🟢
+Watch the dashboard light up!

-## 🔮 Future Roadmap
+## E Future Roadmap

 * [ ] **Official F1 Live Timing Integration:** Replace the local producer with a SignalR client to intercept real race weekend data using the `fastf1` library.
 * [ ] **Webhooks:** Automated Slack/Discord push notifications for critical engine alerts.